 5) High Demand and Salary.

-And High Job Satisfaction, these are some of the best reasons if you aspire to become a plumber and
+These are some of the best reasons if you aspire to become a plumber.

-Besides, there are only 14,960 Plumbers in Pennsylvania state, here’s your chance to grab the opportunity and attend trade schools in PA.
+Besides, there are only 14,960 Plumbers in Pennsylvania state.
+So here’s your chance to grab the opportunity and attend trade schools in PA.